The Turbo-Charged Mapper: Fast and Optimal Mapping for Energy-efficient and Low-latency Accelerator Design: The Turbo-Charged Mapper (TCM)

 We generate the pruning criteria from the optimization objectives (\eg latency or energy), but each criterion can be evaluated using information within the partial tile shapes.
 Moreover, each criterion is marked as ``minimize," ``maximize," or ``cannot compare."
 A choice of partial shapes is better than another choice if it is better in all ``maximize" and ``minimize" criteria (lower in all ``minimize" criterion and higher in all ``maximize" criterion) and exactly matches in all ``cannot compare" criteria.

-To describe how we generate our pruning criteria, suppose we are in the middle of the exploration, and we have generated all possible loop bounds for loops $\{k_1,...,k_m\}$, but not for loops $\{u_1,...,u_p\}$ (the \underline{k}nown and \underline{u}nknown loop bounds respectively).
-Before we choose another loop to explore, we prune the choices we have generated (\ie the values for loops $k_i$).
-Since we cannot fully evaluate the model (we have no numerical values for $u_i$), we create various criteria $C_i$, which are dependent only on known tile shapes, $C_i = C_i(k_1,...,k_m)$.
+To describe how we generate our pruning criteria, suppose we are in the middle of the exploration, and we have generated all loop bounds for loops $\{k_1,...,k_m\}$, but not for loops $\{u_1,...,u_p\}$ (the \underline{k}nown and \underline{u}nknown loop bounds respectively).
+Before choosing another loop to explore, we prune the choices we have generated (\ie the values for loops $k_i$).
+Since we cannot fully evaluate the model without numerical values for $u_i$, we create various criteria $C_i$, which are dependent only on known tile shapes, $C_i = C_i(k_1,...,k_m)$.

 We create criteria by applying rewrite rules to the TileShapeOnlyModel as starting criteria (one criterion for latency, one for energy, and one for usage of every resource).
 The most common rule is \emph{partitioning} a criterion.
 For example, suppose we want to minimize GLB usage by tiles of tensors $A$ and $B$.